Looking for the best things to do in Bukhara? This off-the-beaten-path destination offers a multitude of amazing sights and experiences.

 Top 21 Things To Do In Bukhara

-Here’s our list of the top 21 Bukhara attractions that we visited.
-We spent two pleasurable days ambling the streets during the day and evening.
 A real selling point for visitors is that all these highlights are within an easy walk of the other, meaning you get the most out of your available time.

 1. Visit Lyabi Khause

-Bukhara’s old city centre seems to radiate from the central Lyabi Khause, otherwise named Lyabi-Hauz.
-A hauz or pond was once used by locals to collect water, but during the Soviet reign (1924 to 1991), many of these pools were filled in due to sanitary reasons.
-Only a few remain.
+Locals once used a hauz (or pond) to collect water, but during the Soviet reign (1924 to 1991), many of these pools were filled in due to sanitary reasons.

 The tree was planted in 1477 A.D.

-Quiet by day, Lyabi Khause takes on a vibrant atmosphere by night.
-The sounds of Uzbek musicians infuse the air with soothing Middle Eastern tunes from a lute (a traditional Uzbek banjo-like string instrument).
+The sounds of Uzbek musicians fill the air with soothing Middle Eastern tunes from a lute, a traditional Uzbek banjo-like string instrument.

 2. Explore Madrasah Nadir Devon Begi (at Lyab-I-Hauz Ensemble)

-This is one of three 17th-century complexes surrounding the Lyabi Khause pool.
-Madrasah Nadir Devon Begi is located to the east of Lyabi Khause.
 The exterior mosaics of this madrasah display prominent, eye-catching depictions of colourful tigers and antelopes.

 3. The Kukeldash Madrasah (at Lyab-I-Hauz Ensemble)

-The Kukeldash Madrasah is found close by and to the northeast of Lyabi Krause.
 The exterior of the building does not have the colourful artwork facade of the Madrasah Nadir Devon Begi, but don’t let that convince you it’s not worth a visit.

 A small unobtrusive sign on the outside of the madrasah, Anor–Suzani Shopping Centre, with some of its handicrafts on display, lay within.
-Entering, we could see that the walls and floors were covered with tapestries.
-But not just any tapestries, but the special Suzani needle embroidered tapestries.

-The proud owner, Zaynab Muradova, proudly showed us the differences between the Persian Suzani and other different types of embroidery.
+The proud owner, Zaynab Muradova, proudly showed us the differences between the Persian Suzani and other types of embroidery.

-Zayna explained how the stories of life were stitched into patterns and that depicting the popular pomegranate was a sign of good luck.
-Zaynab, a Suzani embroidery teacher at the local university, told us that she plans to offer tourists embroidery courses.
+Zaynab explained how life stories were stitched into patterns and that depicting the popular pomegranate was a sign of good luck.

 4. Nodir Devonbegi Tekke Khanaka (at Lyab-I-Hauz Ensemble)

-The Nodir Devonbegi Tekke khanaka or lodging house, is found to the west of Lyabi Krause.
-At the time of our visit, this khanaka was somewhat hidden behind the trees bordering Lyabi Krause, and fencing prevented us from entering the lodging house.
+During our visit, this khanaka was hidden behind the trees bordering Lyabi Krause, and fencing prevented us from entering the lodging house for a better look.

 The front façade, similar to many of Bukhara’s historical buildings, is intricately worked with carved inscriptions.